Wild fisheries: Threatened species

 The global standard for recording threatened marine species is the IUCN Red List of Threatened Species.
 This list is the foundation for marine conservation priorities worldwide.
 A species is listed in the threatened category if it is considered to be critically endangered, endangered, or vulnerable.
 Other categories are near threatened and data deficient.

-Marine
+Marine species

 Many marine species are under increasing risk of extinction and marine biodiversity is undergoing potentially irreversible loss due to threats such as overfishing, bycatch, climate change, invasive species and coastal development.
 By 2008, the IUCN had assessed about 3,000 marine species.
 This includes assessments of known species of shark, ray, chimaera, reef-building coral, grouper, marine turtle, seabird, and marine mammal.
 Almost one-quarter (22%) of these groups have been listed as threatened.